training-practice-sofkau/C3-2023-Nest-backend-Uruguay/README.md

 ### Workshop
 The following are the guidelines that should be taken into account for the development of the workshop to be submitted:

-1. Develop the corresponding models taking into account the model-entity-relationships.
-2. Develop the relevant entities with respect to the self-developed model.
-3. Develop a repository for each model created.

-Remember to develop the necessary abstract classes and the required interfaces (minimum 1 interface and minimum 1 abstract class).
+1. Code all the proposed repositories along with their respective methods.
+2. The methods should be worked with different filters, reduce, map, among others.

+Do not forget to consult the information from the following link for the development of your workshop: Arrays into JavaScript.

 ### Important note
-Do not forget that for this workshop, you should make at least 4 commits properly documented (title and message body).
+Do not forget that for this workshop, you should make at least 5 commits properly documented (title and message body).